Librarika/manual/docs/members.md

 	![Members page](img/members-page.png)

-* Member edit form will be dsiplayed with a button named `Delete Member` on the top of the section.
+* Member edit form will be displayed with a button named `Delete Member` on the top of the section.
 * Click on the `Delete Member` button
 * The member record will be deleted.